UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 #### I know what hardware I need.
 Can you send me a quote?

 Even if you know what hardware you need, before we can send you a quote, we will need to agree on a detailed specification.
-Please email [rits@ucl.ac.uk](mailto:rits@ucl.ac.uk) with the following information:
+Please email [rc-support@ucl.ac.uk](mailto:rc-support@ucl.ac.uk) with the following information:

  - Budget holder: name and contact details
  - Type and number of nodes you’d like to purchase